manticoresoftware/manticoresearch/manual/english/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 Adjust Filebeat's `include_fields` list to the target schema.
 The target table must already exist and include every field the shipper sends, such as Fluent Bit's configured `event_time` field.
 Each `_id` must be an explicit, stable, non-zero decimal string such as `"123"`, and IDs must be unique within one request.
 The request must select `pipeline=bulk_import`, either as a request option or on every action.
 All actions must target the same table, and only the `index` action is accepted.

 Each flush request is published atomically as one disk chunk.
+Shippers split a continuous input stream into flush requests according to their own batching and buffering settings, so an entire load can produce multiple disk chunks: one per successful flush, not one for the whole shipper run.
+For large initial loads, use large but practical flush batches: larger batches reduce the number of disk chunks and subsequent merge work, while also increasing per-request latency and the amount of data retried if a request fails.
 Publishing replaces documents whose IDs already exist.
 A successful response contains one Elasticsearch bulk result per document.
 If another import temporarily holds the table, Manticore returns HTTP `503`, allowing buffered shippers to retry the request.

 #### Duplicate document IDs